lyft/lyft-go-sdk/README.md

 ## Registration
 - You must first create a Lyft Developer account [here](https://www.lyft.com/developers).
+- Once registered, create a [new application here](https://https://www.lyft.com/developers/manage).
-- Once registered, you will be assigned a Client ID and a Client Secret.
+- Your new application will be assigned a Client ID and Client Secret (for use with two- or three-legged OAuth) and a Client Token (for use with public endpoints that don't require user context).

 ## Installation